cloudflare/cloudflare-docs/content/pages/migrations/migrating-from-netlify/index.md

 ## Migrating redirects and headers

 If your site includes a `_redirects` file in your publish directory, you can use the same file in Cloudflare Pages and your redirects will execute successfully.
 If your redirects are in your `netlify.toml` file, you will need to add them to the `_redirects` folder.
 Cloudflare Pages currently offers limited [supports for advanced redirects](/pages/platform/redirects/).
-In the case where you have redirects rules over 100, it is recommended to use [Bulk Redirects](/rules/bulk-redirects/create-dashboard/).
+In the case where you have over 2000 static and/or 100 dynamic redirects rules, it is recommended to use [Bulk Redirects](/rules/bulk-redirects/create-dashboard/).

 Your header files can also be moved into a `_headers` folder in your publish directory.
 It is important to note that custom headers defined in the `_headers` file are not currently applied to responses from functions, even if the function route matches the URL pattern.
 To learn more about how to [handle headers, refer to Headers](/pages/platform/headers/).